Hug0lmn/Financial-Regulation-RAG/README.md

 - Slow generation.
 - Cleaning logic still fragile and sensitive to document structure.
 - Chunking not yet optimized.
-- Embedding and retrieval rely on simple similarity models.
+- Embedding and retrieval rely on similarity models.
 - Prompting strategy is intentionally minimal.

 These limitations form the basis of the roadmap for future work.